Television: Programming

 First-run programming is increasing on subscription services outside of the United States, but few domestically produced programs are syndicated on domestic free-to-air (FTA) elsewhere.
 This practice is increasing, however, generally on digital-only FTA channels or with subscriber-only, first-run material appearing on FTA.
-Unlike United States, repeat FTA screenings of an FTA network program usually only occur on that network.
+Unlike the United States, repeat FTA screenings of an FTA network program usually only occur on that network.
 Also, affiliates rarely buy or produce non-network programming that is not focused on local programming.

 Genres

 Television genres include a broad range of programming types that entertain, inform, and educate viewers.
-The most expensive entertainment genres to produce are usually dramas and dramatic miniseries.
-However, other genres, such as historical Western genres, may also have high production costs.
+The most expensive entertainment genres to produce are usually dramas.
+Other genres, such as historical Western genres, may also have high production costs.

-Pop culture entertainment genres include action-oriented shows such as police, crime, detective dramas, horror, or thriller shows.
-As well, there are also other variants of the drama genre, such as medical dramas and daytime soap operas.
-Sci-fi series can fall into either the drama or action category, depending on whether they emphasize philosophical questions or high adventure.
-Comedy is a popular genre which includes situation comedy (sitcom) and animated series for the adult demographic such as Comedy Central's South Park.
+Pop culture entertainment includes action-oriented shows such as police, crime, detective dramas, horror, or thrillers.
+There are other variants of the drama genre, such as medical dramas and daytime soap operas.
+Sci-fi series can fall into either the drama or action category, depending on whether they emphasize philosophical questions or adventure.
+Comedy is a popular genre that includes situation comedy (sitcom) and animated series for the adult demographic, such as Comedy Central's South Park.

-The least expensive forms of entertainment programming genres are game shows, talk shows, variety shows, and reality television.
+The least expensive forms of entertainment programming are game shows, talk shows, variety shows, and reality television.
 Game shows feature contestants answering questions and solving puzzles to win prizes.
-Talk shows contain interviews with film, television, music and sports celebrities and public figures.
+Talk shows contain interviews with film, television, music, and sports celebrities and public figures.
 Variety shows feature a range of musical performers and other entertainers, such as comedians and magicians, introduced by a host or Master of Ceremonies.
-There is some crossover between some talk shows and variety shows because leading talk shows often feature performances by bands, singers, comedians, and other performers in between the interview segments.
-Reality television series "regular" people (i.e., not actors) facing unusual challenges or experiences ranging from arrest by police officers (COPS) to significant weight loss (The Biggest Loser).
-A derived version of reality shows depicts celebrities doing mundane activities such as going about their everyday life (The Osbournes, Snoop Dogg's Father Hood) or doing regular jobs (The Simple Life).
+There is some crossover between some talk shows and variety shows, as talk shows often feature performances by bands, singers, comedians, and other performers in between the interview segments.
+Reality television series feature "regular" people (i.e., not actors) facing unusual challenges or experiences ranging from arrest by police officers (COPS) to significant weight loss (The Biggest Loser).
+A derived version of reality shows depicts celebrities doing mundane activities such as going about their everyday life (The Osbournes) or doing regular jobs (The Simple Life).

 Fictional television programs that some television scholars and broadcasting advocacy groups argue are "quality television", include series such as Twin Peaks and The Sopranos.
 Kristin Thompson argues that some of these television series exhibit traits also found in art films, such as psychological realism, narrative complexity, and ambiguous plotlines.

-Nonfiction television programs that some television scholars and broadcasting advocacy groups argue are "quality television", include a range of serious, noncommercial, programming aimed at a niche audience, such as documentaries and public affairs shows.
+Nonfiction television programs that scholars argue are "quality television" include news broadcasting and a range of serious, noncommercial programming aimed at a niche audience, such as documentaries and public affairs shows.